Liam O'Flaherty

 Liam O'Flaherty served on the Western Front as a soldier in the British army's Irish Guards regiment from 1916 and was badly injured in 1917.
 After the war, he was a founding member of the Communist Party of Ireland.
 His brother Tom Maidhc O'Flaherty (also a writer) was also involved in radical politics and their father, Maidhc Ó Flaithearta, was before them.
-A native Irish-speaker from the Gaeltacht, O'Flaherty wrote almost exclusively in English, except for a play, a notable collection of short stories and some poems in the Irish language.
+O'Flaherty wrote almost exclusively in English, except for a play, a notable collection of short stories and some poems in the Irish language.

 Early years

 O'Flaherty was born, a son of Maidhc Ó Flaithearta and Maggie Ganley, at Gort na gCapall, Inishmore.
 Baptised William, he adopted the form 'Liam' in the 1920s.
-His family, descendants of the Ó Flaithbertaigh family of Connemara, were not well off.
-The Irish language was widely spoken in the area, and in the O'Flaherty household both English and Irish were used.
+His family, descendants of the Ó Flaithbertaigh family of Connemara, was not well off.
+The Irish language was widely spoken in the area, and in the O'Flaherty household, both English and Irish were used.
 But according to O'Flaherty, Irish was not approved at home: "permit me to say that English was the first language I spoke.
 My father forbade us speaking Irish.
 At the age of seven I revolted against father and forced everybody in the house to speak Irish."

 In primary school, Liam and his brother Tom were both pupils of David O'Callaghan, a teacher who had a significant influence on the future writers.
 Unusually for the times, O'Callaghan taught his pupils in their native Irish and taught the O'Flahertys to write Irish.
 He also instilled in them a strong sense of separatist patriotism and probably added to the radicalism which they took from their father.

 O'Flaherty was an uncle of Gaelic Athletic Association commentator, journalist and writer, Breandán Ó hEithir.

 At the age of twelve, in 1908, he moved to County Tipperary to attend Rockwell College.
 When he was sixteen he won a gold medal from an organisation in Philadelphia for a piece written in Irish.
 Following a dispute with the college's authorities O’Flaherty was transferred, as a lay student, in 1913 to Blackrock College Dublin, where he attempted to form a troop of Irish Volunteers.
 He studied for a term in Holy Cross College, Clonliffe College.
 He enrolled for classics and philosophy at University College Dublin, where once again he attempted to form a Volunteer unit.